Unity-Technologies/ml-agents/docs/Migrating.md

 - `use_visual` and `allow_multiple_visual_obs` in the `UnityToGymWrapper` constructor
 were replaced by `allow_multiple_obs` which allows one or more visual observations and vector observations to be used simultaneously.
+- `--lesson` has been removed from the CLI.
+Lessons will resume when using `--resume`.
+  To start at a different lesson, modify your Curriculum configuration.

 ### Steps to Migrate
 - To upgrade your configuration files, an upgrade script has been provided.
 Run `python config/update_config.py